-Version is the first field of IPv4 Header.
+Version is the first field of the IPv4 Header.
 It is a 4-bit field which is always equal to 4 for IPv4.

 Internet Header Length (IHL)

 This field has 4 bits, which defined the total length of the IP header.
 The minimum value for this field is 5 words (20 bytes) and the maximum value of this field is 20 words (60 bytes).

 Differentiated Services Code Point (DSCP)

 Differentiated Services Code Point (DSCP), originally defined as Types of Services.
-In this filed, different types of services are defined.
-Voice over IP (VoIP), is an example which used this field.
+In this field, different types of services are defined.
+Voice over IP (VoIP), is an example that used this field.
 This field specifies DiffServ which is defined in RFC 2474.

 Explicit Congestion Notification (ECN)

 Explicit Congestion Notification (ECN), the field is used to determine the congestion in between the route.
-It allows an end to end notification of congestion without dropping and packet.
+It allows end-to-end notification of congestion without dropping and packet.
 This field is defined in RFC 3168.

-Total length field defines the total length of the entire IP Packet.
-This includes length of IP Header + IP Payload.
+The total length field defines the total length of the entire IP Packet.
+This includes the length of the IP Header + IP Payload.
 The minimum size of this field is 20 bytes and the maximum size is 65,535 bytes.

-During the data transmission, if an IP packet has more than maximum length, then the packet will be fragmented.
+During the data transmission, if an IP packet has more than the maximum length, then the packet will be fragmented.
 Thus, the identification field is used to identify the fragmented packets.

-Flags are a three-bit field which is used to identify or control fragmented packets.
+Flags are a three-bit field that is used to identify or control fragmented packets.
 They are: